Given that there are beautiful places one can visit throughout the world, three days in Prague is an exceptional choice.

 Between the old town and the Vltava River is a beautiful Jewish quarter, also known as Josefov, which is an apple of your eyes.

-The quarter dates back to 13th century when all the Jewish living in Prague were ordered to settle in this area after vacating from their homes.
+The quarter dates back to the 13th century when all the Jewish living in Prague were ordered to settle in this area after vacating from their homes.

 These Jews joined other exiled Jews from various European countries and made this place their only dwelling place.